Crena94/Team-Penne/README.md

 # Team-Penne
 # Portfolio Analyzer

---- This is a jupyter-notebook-written analysis of different portfolios separated based on risk tolerance.
-The goal is to analyze the various portfolios to find an amalgam of weightings that are projected to outperform the S&P500.
-Digital assets, small-cap stocks, and large-cap stocks are included and organized based on risk tolerance.
+--- This is a jupyter-notebook-written analysis of an aggressively weighted portfolio including allocations in digital assets, small-cap stocks, mid-cap stocks, and large cap stocks.
+The goal of the project is to create a portfolio that outperforms the S&P500 over a period of 20 years.
+Albeit without a sufficient amount of data for certain assets to make any real meaningful and reasonable analysis, our unique portfolio was able to meet our goal after running multiple Monte Carlo Simulations.

 ## Technologies